 17. Ronda Rousey

-Ronda Rousey made a successful transition from judo to mixed martial arts, getting off to a 12-0 start to her career in the octagon after winning a bronze medal in the 2008 Summer Olympics.
-She backed up her trash talking with great results, as she won a bantamweight belt.
+Ronda Rousey made a successful transition from judo to mixed martial arts, getting off to a 12-0 start to her career in the octagon.
+Before that, she won a bronze medal in the 2008 Summer Olympics.
+Rousey loved to trash talk, but she backed it up with great results, winning a bantamweight belt.

 Inducted into the Hall of Fame for her contribution to promote women's UFC, Rousey's rose to fame let her try her luck in WWE and even in the big screen, as she made an appearance in the Fast and Furious franchise.